AGM-Studio/EasySQL/README.md

 ```shell
 pip install PyEasySQL
 ```
-This library will have dev/beta builds on the github, to install them you can use
+This library will have dev/beta builds on the GitHub, to install them you can use

 ```shell
 pip install --upgrade git+https://github.com/Ashengaurd/EasySQL.git